My garden design/plant/build business is called

 Cottage Garden Landscaping.

 I've been working in what I call the Bungalow Neighborhoods near downtown Durham, NC since 1992.
-Have recently been doing a lot of work in the nearby Durham Central Park area.
-In addition to gardens for homeowners, I've created restaurant gardens, edible schoolyards and co-founded 3 community gardens.
+In addition to gardens, garden structures and sculptures for homeowners, I've created restaurant gardens, edible schoolyards and co-founded 2 community gardens.
 Check the bottom for my professional history.

 A client's garden in Watts Hospital-Hillandale neighborhood.